MatthewLKomar/FoodVis_V2/REPORT.md

 Discussion

-- What has the audience learned from your work?
-What new insights or practices has your system enabled?
-Informal observations of use (how did people use this system) that help evaluate your system are encouraged.(what worked and what didn&#39;t)

 Insights

 One of the insights we gained while working on this project is to use the right medium to visualize the right data.
 VR&#39;s strength for visualization is its ability to represent spatial data well.
 Theoretically, it&#39;s much better to visualize data that is inherently spatial -- such as the track of a player during a tennis match, unlike our numerical data.